qurbat/blocked-hosts/README.md

 [![Statistics](https://img.shields.io/badge/sites-5,530-brightgreen)](https://github.com/qurbat/blocked-hosts)
 ![GitHub last commit](https://img.shields.io/github/last-commit/qurbat/blocked-hosts?color=blue)

-This repository houses a periodically updated list of websites (first-level domains only) that are known to be blocked on ACT Fibernet's network.
+This repository houses a periodically updated list of websites (first-level domains only) that are known to be blocked on the ACT Fibernet network.
 A current list of blocked hostnames can be found [here](https://github.com/qurbat/blocked-hosts/blob/main/compiled_block_list.txt).
 Historic results are available in the `output` directory.

 **Note:** The list(s) published here are not fully representative of all hostnames that might be blocked by ACT Fibernet at a given time.